Skip to main content

 What are the accommodations like?

 During our three nights in Kyoto we stay in traditional, wooden Japanese homes known as Machiya.
 These homes are simply and elegantly restored.
 They operate like private hotels, with housekeeping staff, and offer a choice between Japanese futon bedding or western-style beds.
 Single accommodations are not available in the Machiya as this is a shared living environment.
 We spend one night on Mount Fuji in bunks in a mountainside hut with sleeping blankets provided by the caretakers.
-After our climb, we spend one night at a Ryokan, a type of traditional Japanese Inn with Onsen hot spring bath.
-On the final two nights of our tour we stay in comfortable hotels in Mishima and Tokyo.
+After our climb, we spend one night at a Ryokan with Onsen hot spring bath.
+On the other two hotel nights of our tour, we stay in comfortable hotels in Mishima and Tokyo.

 Do I need mountaineering experience?